How does Apple’s pricey streaming box compare to Amazon’s affordable solution?

 High Dynamic Range (HDR)

-The Apple TV HD and Amazon Fire TV Stick max out at 1080p Full HD resolution, which means you can binge the latest shows and movies in high definition—experience movies like TENET and Knives Out as though you’re at the cinema.
+The Apple TV HD and Amazon Fire TV Stick max out at 1080p Full HD resolution, which means you can binge the latest shows and movies in high definition—experience movies like The Menu and Glass Onion as though you’re at the cinema.

 Amazon Fire TV Stick also includes support for HDR if your television or monitor is compatible; this enables a brighter, more vivid viewing experience.
 Unfortunately, you’ll need to upgrade to the Apple TV 4K if you want HDR from Apple.